CSjiade/Huawei_Cloud_Hackathon/README.md

-# Huawei_Cloud_Hackathon
+# Huawei Cloud Sparl Hackathon 2022
-Mobile app to transact used goods
+## Mobile app to transact used goods